Resident Programs

 A cognitive behavioral intervention program to help residents improve social skill competence and moral reasoning, better manage anger, reduce aggressive behavior, and ultimately reduce recidivism.
 Program techniques are designed to teach residents how to control their angry impulses and take perspectives other than their own.

-The following services are also offered at the CBCF:
+The following services/programs are also offered at the CBCF:

-Residents that do not have their high school diploma or GED are placed in classes appropriate to their scores on the TABE Test.
-They remain in these classes, working toward their GED, until they are successful in obtaining their GED or complete the CBCF Program.
+• Academic Education (Aspire): Residents that need to complete their GED are placed in classes appropriate to their scores on the Test of Adult Basic Education (TABE).
+They remain in GED classes, working toward their GED, until they are successful or complete the CBCF program.
+Residents are afforded the opportunity to take practice tests prior to sitting for individual topic exams.
+Residents must pass all four sections of the test to earn their GED.

-Residents participate at a limited number of community service project sites in the local community.
+• Community Service: Residents participate at a limited number of community service project sites throughout the local community.
 This experience works to establish pro-social contacts within the community, elevate the degree of community confidence in the rehabilitation process, and enhance the basic work skills and work ethic of the resident.
-It also allows the resident to experience the benefits of “giving back”.
+It also allows the resident to experience the benefits of “giving back.”

-The CBCF has volunteers that offer residents the opportunity to participate in religious services.
-Approved volunteers also lead various 12-Step meetings and facilitate other activities at the facility.
+• Volunteer Services: Approved volunteers offer residents the opportunity to participate in religious services/small groups, various 12-Step meetings, motivational speaking events, and other activities at the facility.

-To encourage strong support systems, special family activities are planned allowing residents the opportunity to visit with their family, if approved by their treatment team.
-Video visitation is also available.
+• Family Engagement Activities: To encourage strong support systems, special family engagement activities are planned allowing residents the opportunity to visit with their family, if approved by their treatment team.